Wright Institute Pipeline to Advanced Degrees

 Lelia Youn, MA

-Lelia Youn, MA (she/her) is a 3rd year student at the Wright Institute’s Doctoral program.
+Lelia Youn (she/her) is a 4th year student at the Wright Institute’s Doctoral program.
 She received her BS in Microbiology with a minor in Asian Studies at the University of Illinois in Chicago.
 Lelia joins the WIPAD program with experience in PK-12 education.
-Most recently, she was an assistant school counselor and Social-Emotional Learning (SEL) teacher; previously she was a biology teacher.
+Most recently, she was an assistant high school counselor and Social-Emotional Learning (SEL) teacher; previously she was a biology teacher.
 With an appreciation for systems thinking and honoring the experiences of the individual, Lelia strives to foster supportive relationships while keeping in mind the contexts in which our students are living in.
 As a previous mentor, Lelia appreciated the supportive environment co-created by her fellow mentors and incredible mentees.
-Lelia returned as the administrative assistant to learn more about the behind-the-scenes aspects of the program.
+This is Lelia’s third year with PIP and first year as a PIP Program Manager.
+She is excited to partner with Guadalupe to support and ensure a smooth program experience for our interns and mentor team.
+Clinically, Lelia is passionate about accessible mental health services.
+Her training includes high school counseling services working with adolescents, the Wright Institute Cognitive Behavioral Therapy Clinic working with adults, and the Richmond Area Multi-Services clinic working with adolescents and adults.
+She hopes to continue working and training at community mental health clinics, serving those who may face barriers such as low SES, a convoluted healthcare system, and/or mental health stigma.

 SOCIAL MEDIA & MARKETING TEAM